brown-band/website/README.md

     - figures out the right semesters to include in the book
     - (it might do other things too if this section is out of date, go check!)
   - `nav.yml`: contains the data for the nav bar
+    - put just the path of the page (without a leading or trailing slash or extension) to automatically pick up the page’s title
+    - use an object with `title` and `url` keys for external links
+    - use an object with a `heading` key to add a section heading
+    - use an object with a `disabled` key to add a disabled link
+    - need to do something else?
+Add the necessary functionality to `components/Nav.jsx` (and make sure to document it here).
   - `quote.js`: selects the random quote displayed on the site header
   - `schoolColors.yml`: Contains the primary color used by most/all of the schools we’ve played in the past.
-The `color` property is used by the buttons page to tint the table headers and the script renderer to color the college names in the script titles.
-The `type` property is used to help split the buttons page into categories.
+    - the `color` property is used by the buttons page to tint the table headers and the script renderer to color the college names in the script titles.
+    - the `type` property is used to help split the buttons page into categories.
   - `site.yml`: global metadata for the website (currently just the title)
   - `specialButtons.yml`: list of buttons that don’t fit into any of the existing categories
 - `layouts`